 A chemical product is a chemical substance, such as acetone, or a mixture of chemical substances, such as petrol.
 Examples of chemical products in the home are dishwashing and cleaning detergents, glue, paint and lamp oil.

 Materials that are manufactured from or with the aid of chemical products are replacing to an increasing degree the natural materials found in articles, such as wood, metal and leather.
 Such articles may also be treated with substances to make them fire-resistant or water-resistant or to give them other specific properties.
-The larger the number of articles produced by companies and bought by us, the consumers, the larger the number of chemical products and substances used in their production.
+Over the past fifty years, the chemicals production in the world has increased more than fifty times over and many of the products we use every day contain and emit chemicals.

 The risks to humans and the environment